U.S. court upholds Trump's national security tariffs on steel imports

-WASHINGTON (Reuters) - The U.S. Court of International Trade on Wednesday upheld former president Donald Trump’s “Section 232” national security tariffs on steel imports into the United States, issuing a decision denying a steel importer’s challenge to the duties.
+WASHINGTON (Reuters) - The U.S. Court of International Trade on Thursday upheld former President Donald Trump’s “Section 232” national security tariffs on steel imports into the United States, issuing a decision denying a steel importer’s challenge to the duties.

 Reporting by David Lawder; Editing by Chris Reese